 When Your Oscar Stops Eating

-An Oscar can suddenly stop eating for a few different reasons, but it's usually a signal that something is wrong.
+An oscar can suddenly stop eating for a few different reasons, but it's usually a signal that something is wrong.
 These steps may help resolve the problem:

 - Try a different type of food.

-- If the water condition is fine, you've tried different food and the Oscar still won't eat, stop feeding your fish for a few days.
+- If the water condition is fine, you've tried different food, and the oscar still won't eat, stop feeding your fish for a few days.
 Usually a healthy fish will start eating again when food is reintroduced.

-If you take these steps and your Oscar continues to refuse to eat, talk to a veterinarian or your local aquarium shop expert.
+If you take these steps and your oscar continues to refuse to eat, talk to a veterinarian or your local aquarium shop expert.

-Food Quality and Balanced Nutrition Are Key
+Food Quality and Balanced Nutrition Are Key for a Healthy Oscar

-Feeding an Oscar isn't as difficult as it may seem.
+Feeding an oscar isn't as difficult as it may seem.
 You just have to keep all the factors in perspective.

 - Always choose the highest quality food available.